 The analysis was published Wednesday in Journal of the American Heart Association.

-Stroke remains the leading cause of disability in the United States.
+Stroke remains a leading cause of disability in the United States.
 Doctors often prescribe physical therapy.
 But survivors often fail to keep up with extended rehabilitation activity unless they have support, the analysis said.

 "The physical therapy we currently provide to patients after a stroke focuses more on improving the ability to move and move well rather than on increasing how far and long you can move," lead author Elizabeth Regan said in a news release.
 But "it doesn't matter how well you can walk if your endurance level keeps you at home."